uw-hai/crowdjs-server/README.md

 ## Testing instructions
 - Use `heroku local -f Procfile.test` (if using Heroku) or
-- `./run_tests.sh .env` AND `./run_tests.sh .production-env` to test both dev and production environments.
+- Be sure to run both `./run_tests.sh .env` AND `./run_tests.sh .production-env` to test both dev and production environments.